palexar42/VideoGame1/README.txt

 At this point you should have a folder with engine and threejs in it.
 Go into engine folder and then right click on cs4143engine0 and open it with Mozilla Firefox to run the game.

+WARNING ---- When starting the game make sure your volume is low and then adjust as necessary. (it will hurt your ears at high volumes)
 =================================================
 Controls--